pkp/pkp-docs/admin-guide/3.4/en/statistics.md

 ### When I try to download a report, I get a blank page, a 500 error, or a PHP memory limit error, such as "Memory limit exhausted".

 This happens when the amount of data you are trying to download exceeds the server’s capacity to deliver it.
-This can be resolved by trying to download a smaller data set, for example reducing the date range, or by increasing the server's resource (for example, PHP's `memory_limit` or `max_execution_time`).
+This can be resolved by trying to download a smaller data set, for example reducing the date range, or by increasing the server's resource (for example PHP's `memory_limit` or `max_execution_time`).

 ### I need to reprocess some log files, or troubleshoot a rejected log file.